-With the vehicle on a solid, level surface chock the front wheels.
-Raise the vehicle by the rear axle and remove the rear wheels.
-After the removal of the wheels lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
-Make sure the negative battery cable is disconnected from the battery.
+With the vehicle on a solid, level surface chock the rear wheels.
+Raise the vehicle by the front axle and remove the front wheels.
+After the removal of the wheels, lower the vehicle so that the axle rests on jack stands rated for your vehicle's weight.
+Remove the negative battery cable.